alejandro-angulo/alejandr0angul0.dev/content/posts/hosting-static-site-aws.md

 aws s3 cp <path to sample 404 file> s3://<your domain name>/404.html
 ```

 Fire up your site and cross your fingers.
-If all went well you should see the `It works!` message when you point your broweser to
+If all went well you should see the `It works!` message when you point your browser to
 your URL and a page does not exist message when you try accessing something like `<your domain name here>/foo`.